How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Can a landlord charge a late fee in Virginia?

 Yes, but Virginia requires a 5-day grace period before a late fee can be assessed.
-Late fees are capped at the lesser of $50 or 10% of the monthly rent.
+Late fees are capped at the lesser of 10% of the periodic rent or 10% of the remaining balance owed (va. code 55.1-1204).
 Late fee terms must be clearly stated in the lease.

 How much notice must a landlord give before entering a rental in Virginia?